 In this article I focus on the principles of teaching vocabulary, but from a practical angle.
 I hope these ideas will help you develop your own ESL vocabulary activities.
 If you are looking for a list of activities read my article on ESL Vocabulary Activities.

-Using stories, poems, aphorisms, jokes and songs gives meaning, and sometimes rhythm and rhyme, to words - helping make them easier to remember.
-Extensive reading is one of the greatest aids to vocabulary development, but here I will focus on ideas that can be applied to the classroom.
+Using stories, poems, aphorisms, jokes and songs gives meaning to words - helping make them easier to remember.
+Extensive reading is one of the greatest aids to vocabulary development.
+Reading adventure novels was how I learnt a lot of Spanish vocabulary, and I encourage my students to read graded readers and popular novels in a genre they love.
+However, for this article I will focus on ideas that can be applied to the classroom.

 I've met language learners who have learnt a lot of vocabulary by simply going through a dictionary, page by page and learning 10 new words a day.
 This can work - and did in two cases I came across - but it is a hard and mechanical method.
 Most people will fail with this.